 The first chapter presents the platform architecture as a whole.
 This will give the reader an overview of the various supported features, how the individual components interact and detailed information on some cross cutting concerns.
 In subsequent chapters specific components of the architecture are discussed in more detail.
 Special focus is placed on documenting design decisions which might not be obvious from the source code.

-At the time of publishing, the source code is available on $GitHub^2$ , while a working version of the platform is hosted by TenForce.
+At the time of publishing, the source code is available on $GitHub^2$, while the link to the latest working version of the platform is available on the SPECIAL website3.